- John Jay High School

 Prerequisites: Students who have a passing grade on the Algebra Regents or are on target to pass the Algebra Regents by the end of 9th grade are likely to be successful in these courses.

 Computer Game Design: In naming our first semester course "Games," we are trying to convey the light-hearted nature of the course.
 It is designed to be a low stakes environment for students to "get their feet wet" by coding fun stuff to learn about loops and conditionals, variables and functions and become immersed in the language of computer science.
 The course is based on SCRATCH, a powerful tool designed by the Massachusetts Institute of Technology (MIT).
 SCRATCH's application programming interface is a childish metaphor, but it delivers a potent example of event-driven, object-oriented programming.
 Shhh... don't tell them they're learning!
 During this course, students will also get a taste of Photoshop to make game pieces, they will learn about the usefulness of different file types (Animated GIFs make great backgrounds for a game!), and they can experiment with cutting up or even coding sound files.
 Students often code in pairs.
 In addition to coding, students will learn about good game design to motivate their target audience, and they will experience the software development life cycle.
-The end of this course previews the technology used in the next semester, MIT App Inventor.
+Finally, students will learn about various types of nefarious attacks on the internet and steps they and their families can take to safeguard your identity and your money.

-Visual Basic: The Math Department offers this traditional, script-based computer programming course.
+Visual Basic: The Math Department offers a traditional, script-based Computer Programming year.
 It is broken down into fall and spring semesters.
-In the catalog, it is called: CS1 and CS2.
+In the catalog, it is called: Computer Programming 1 and Computer Programming 2.

 Audience: This is a good choice for students with prior self-study in coding who wish to go straight to a script-based coding course.